GreenPix/meta/rfc/0001_rules.md

 }
 ```
 will only be executed if `$a` is defined when the rules is
 executed.
-See [Entry points]() for more information about the use of
+See [Entry points] for more information about the use of
 this.

 ## Execution model
+[Execution model]: #execution-model

 A rule execution order depend on the order of the instructions in the
 file.
 Instructions are executed in the order they're defined: